A household OS · Tasmania

 Days

 What's coming up — kept together for both of you.
-Synced from Google or Apple if you've already got something set up.
-Papers' renewal dates appear here automatically.
+Papers' renewal dates appear here automatically, and Google & Apple calendar sync is on the way.

 Why this matters